Meenakshi1108/doc-gen/README.md

 - **Multiple Document Formats**: Generate both PDF and DOCX documents from HTML content
 - **Header Support**: Add custom headers to each page of your documents
-- **Footer Support**: Add custom footers to the last page of documents
+- **Footer Support**: Add custom footers to the last page of documents only
 - **Watermarking**: Apply text watermarks across all document pages
 - **Page Breaks**: Control document pagination with HTML-based page breaks
 - **RESTful API**: Simple HTTP API with proper validation and error responses